-- assess potential impacts on the water resource environmental values identified in the previous section - assess potential impacts on water resources utilised by surrounding farms, such as wells or bores used to provide water for residents, cattle operation, irrigation and other uses - define and describe the objectives and practical measures for protecting or enhancing water resource environmental values - describe how the achievement of the objectives will be monitored, audited and managed.
+- assess potential impacts on the water resource environmental values identified in the previous section - define and describe the objectives and practical measures for protecting or enhancing water resource environmental values - describe how the achievement of the objectives will be monitored, audited and managed.

-Describe and illustrate with maps, plans and cross-sections any proposal to divert creeks, construct flood protection levees or undertake other in-stream works.
+Describe and illustrate with maps, plans and cross-sections any proposal to divert creeks or undertake other instream works.
 Assess the potential impacts of in-stream works on hydrology and water quality, and propose measures for avoiding or mitigating the impacts and stabilising and rehabilitating any works.